saidatsanni/MultifactorCEPM/README.md

-# Code for "Searching for the Best Conditional Equity Premium Model by Hui Guo, Saidat Abidemi Sanni, and Yan Yu"
+# Code for "Searching for the Best Conditional Equity Premium Model"
+**Authors:** Hui Guo, Saidat Abidemi Sanni, and Yan Yu.

 This is the ReadMe document for obtaining the main results in the paper.